vaibhavsingh97/animation-with-CSS/04_stateful_animations/sitting down cat/README.md

 ## Directions

-1. Using `animation-delay` and start a sitting animatoin after walking animation.
+1. Using `animation-delay` and start a sitting animation after walking animation.